SoyMaloDerze/SoyMaloDerze/README.md

 - 👋 Hi, I’m @SoyMaloDerze
-- 👀 I’m interested in web development and web application
-- 🌱 I’m currently learning web dev
+- 🎓 I just completed a data analysis program at AltSchool Africa
+- 📊 I’m passionate about uncovering insights and solving problems through data
+- 🧠 Skilled in Python, Excel, SQL, and data visualization tools
-- 💞️ I’m looking to collaborate on html and CSS projects
+- 💞️ I’m looking forward to collaborating on data cleaning, analytics, and storytelling projects
-- 📫 How to reach me @gueroderze@gmail.com
+- 📫 How to reach me: ebokag@gmail.com
 -

 <!---